rexhip/rexhip/README.md

 Key features:
  - Makes it easy to create and split a program in to reusable «device blocks» (interface blocks).
  - Device blocks can easily be reused and combined in new programs.
- - A clean API, which helps to cut engineering time.
+ - A clean API helps to cut engineering time.
  - Reduce idle time, by skipping queries that has led to recurring timeout before.
 Retries will be done occasionally.
  - Logging features for development and debugging.
  - The library extend on MB_MASTER and MB_CLIENT, the modbus blocks that comes along with TIA-portal.